Digitainability for EuroTeQ Universities

 1 day - final conference (online)

 Students from all MA programs at TUM and the participating EuroTeQ universities are welcome.
 3 ECTS can be earned for this course.
 Students must actively participate in the seminar.
 The grading is based on the presentation of the group project and a final report (50% each).
 The seminar will be held in English.
-More information about the EuroTeQ Campus can be found here.
+For more information about the EuroTeQ Campus, please visit this link.

 Content